b3-exmo/b3-exmo.github.io/docs/Doctrines/Baptism.md

 Thanks, Wikipedia.

 I suppose the conclusion to arrive at is that an age of accountability isn’t unique to Mormonism?
+Granted, these sources aren't explicitly stating this age as a qualification for baptism.

 &nbsp;